wesdoyle/nginx-security-demo/README.md

 Always sanitize your inputs and use parameterized queries to prevent SQL injection vulnerabilities.
 Always encrypt traffic between services.
 Never trust user input.

-Security is an ongoing practice, not a one-time implementation.
-Stay informed and continuously improve your security posture.
+**Security is an ongoing practice, not a one-time implementation.** Stay informed, keep your software up-to-date, and continuously improve your security posture.
 See the OWASP Top 10 awareness document as a first step.
 See [https://owasp.org/www-project-top-ten/](https://owasp.org/www-project-top-ten/)

 ## Project Structure

 The project is organized into five directories; after the first phase, each subsequent step represents a gradual improvement to overall web application security:

 ```
 .